 “As the innovators in the travel industry, we take the lead when it comes to offering all families the best vacation experience bar none,” said Joel Ryan, Group Manager, Entertainment & Youth Activities for Beaches Resorts.
 “We chose IBCCES because of their expertise and ability to provide the knowledge and competency needed by our Kids Camp staff to properly care for families with children on the spectrum; in turn, vacationing families have the comfort and confidence of knowing their children are in good care.”

 Certified KIDS CAMPS

 Our Kids Camps offer age-specific programs for infants, toddlers, pre-teens and teens.
 Camp staff completed a minimum of 14 hours in autism training.
 They also had to pass a comprehensive autism competency exam as well as meet IBCCES Board approval.
 Ongoing autism training must be maintained every two years.

 “Beaches Resorts is setting the industry standard by partnering with IBCCES in making their world-renowned properties friendly for people with autism and their families,” said Dr. Stephen Shore, internationally-known autism speaker, author, and self-advocate.
 “I encourage other resorts and travel companies to follow their lead.”

 The Caribbean Adventure with SESAME STREET ®

-Beaches offers up to 20 distinct 5-Star Global Gourmet restaurants per resort and a Culinary Concierge Desk that works directly with executive chefs, sous chefs, and restaurant managers to ensure an exceptional and worry-free dining experience for your entire family.
+Beaches offer up to 20 distinct 5-Star Global Gourmet restaurants per resort.
+Also offer a Culinary Concierge Desk that works directly with executive chefs, sous chefs, and restaurant managers to ensure an exceptional and worry-free dining experience for your entire family.